top of page

 Event requests must be submitted to the House Committee for approval promptly outlined by the submission dates below.
 Any event request submitted outside of these guidelines will be denied.

-Events with fewer than 50 guests: must be submitted at least 30 days in advance of the requested event date
+Events with fewer than 50 guests: must be submitted at least 30 days in advance of the requested event date.

-Events with 50-100 guests: must be submitted at least 45 days in advance of the requested event date
+Events with 50-100 guests: must be submitted at least 45 days in advance of the requested event date.

-Events with 100+ guests: must be submitted at least 60 days in advance of the requested event date
+Events with 100+ guests: must be submitted at least 60 days in advance of the requested event date.

 Should an active member request to host an event on a date on which a non-member-hosted event is already booked, and the member’s request is submitted more than twelve months in advance of the requested event date, the active member’s event will override the non-member’s event reservation and therefore replace the non-member’s event reservation.